 - Information for visiting yachts

-A service between Perth and the Cocos (Keeling) Islands via Christmas Island is operated by Virgin Australia Airlines three times a week, departing Perth International Airport on Tuesday, Friday and Saturday of each week.
+Virgin Australia operates an air service between Perth and the Cocos (Keeling) Islands via Christmas Island.
+Flights depart Perth International Airport and transit Christmas Island on Tuesday, Friday and Saturday each week.

 Refer to the Virgin Australia website for further details.